 NutriStudents K-12 offers menus for every meal schools serve today – all certified by our Registered Dietitian to USDA guidelines for the National School Breakfast Program (SBP), National School Lunch Program (NSLP), Smart Snacks or CACFP After-School Snacks/Dinner.
-We have a full 30-week menu rotation for every NSLP and CACFP age category, 4-day, 5-day and 7-day programs.
-We are adding another 10 weeks for NSLP by fall 2020.
-Each has the option of being paired with planned vegetables or a fruit and vegetable (salad) bar.
+We have a full 40-week menu rotation for every NSLP age category, 4-day, 5-day and 7-day programs.
+Each NSLP menu week has the option of being paired with planned vegetables or a fruit and vegetable (salad) bar.
 And all weeks can be used interchangeably - use one week, a few or all the weeks, in any order.
 Use exclusively or to supplement your existing menu weeks.

 We can meet your needs for delicious meals for:

 Each lunch menu has a wide variety of fresh, tasteful entrees and delicious side dishes, with each week meeting the respective program's certification guidelines for calories, sodium, whole grains, fruits and, if applicable, each vegetable subgroup.
 We creatively use spices, vegetables and whole grains to create flavorful entrees that include many student favorites and ethnic specialties.

 With our Breakfast Menu Builder, you can build a year's worth of breakfast menus with a few clicks and print the calendar report and food production reports effortlessly.
 Contact us for a demo to see this handy tool at work.

 At-risk, after-school dinners